rositca-yancheva/friday-finance/dev-fullstack/README.md

 Please, just send your challenge results to [jobs@joinairbank.com](mailto:jobs@joinairbank.com) in case you arrived here by yourself, or to your person of touch at Airbank.

-### What about the transaction details page?

-Just decide the best way you think all the data of that transaction should be shown.
-Of course an end user wouldn't want to see ids, so use the proper entity relations to show only names of foreign entities.
-And about the category insert/update requirement, a custom autocomplete component with the requested behavior would be incredible, don't you think?

 ### Do I need to use all that transactions in the CSV file?!

 Yes, we crafted with love a batch with `349933` sample transactions.
 This way, you can show us that you know how to work with large sets of data without compromising performance. **It's a super important part of the challenge.** 😉